The Healing Power of Nature – Taste of the Forest

 Healing power of nature in herbs

-Slovakia is rich on healing herbs.
-Thanks to convenient climate you can find a lot of them around and the tradition of gathering, drying and consuming everything eatable is wide-spread.
+Slovakia is rich in healing herbs.
+Thanks to the convenient climate you can find a lot of them around and the tradition of gathering, drying and consuming everything eatable is wide-spread.
 Preparing herbs in a form of teas, soaps, aromatic pillows is a hobby with healing effects.

 What you gather and dry in summer, you can use in winter.
 A handful of dried out mushrooms in soup, basswood tea, lavender leaves in Christmas deserts.
 That’s how you recall nature with its smells, tastes and refresh memories of times and places you gathered something at.
 Outside is freezing and everything is covered in snow.
 But at home you can smell the same nature as in summer or fall, thanks to the wild berries.

 A long time ago we started to walk on two legs and later on started using shoes.
 At that time as if the sense of touch has become an unimportant sense.
 In the past each food came through our hands, as young children we would be touching the ground with our hands, digging in it, building our houses with our hands.
 Slowly the touch began to be used practically to control tools.
 And today, thanks to digital technologies, it is used mostly to touch the glass screen, mouse and keyboard.
 I am doing it right now while writing this article. 😀